nephio-project/porch/docs/content/en/docs/5_architecture_and_components/package-cache/interactions.md

 ## Overview

-The Package Cache acts as an intermediary layer that coordinates between the Core Engine, Repository Adapters, and external Git repositories.
+The Package Cache acts as an intermediary layer that coordinates between the CaDEngine, Repository Adapters, and external Git repositories.
 It provides caching, synchronization, and change notification services while maintaining a clean separation of concerns.

 ### High-Level Architecture